MuhammadYoushay/Zarqoon-Jewelry-Store-Web-Application/README.md

 Getting Started:

-Clone the repository: git clone https://github.com/your-username/your-repository.git Install dependencies: npm install
+Clone the repository: git clone https://github.com/your-username/your-repository.git.
+Install dependencies: npm install.
-Run the application: npm start
+Run the application: npm start.
 Explore the project, contribute, and customize as needed.
 Feel free to reach out for any questions or improvements!